terramate-io/terramate/docs/functions/index.md

 ---
 title: Functions
-description: Terramate adds powerful capabilities such as code generation, stacks, orchestration, change detection, data sharing and more to Terraform.
+description: Terramate provides the same built-in functions as Terraform  but prefixed with tm_.

 prev:
   text: 'Generate File'